Azure/azure-quickstart-templates/101-backup-vault-basic/README.md

 ### Azure Database for PostgreSQL backup with long-term retention (preview)

 Azure Backup and Azure Database Services have come together to build an enterprise-class backup solution for Azure Database for PostgreSQL servers that retains backups for up to 10 years.
 [Learn more](https://docs.microsoft.com/en-us/azure/backup/backup-azure-database-postgresql)

+### Operational backup for Azure Blobs (preview)

+Operational backup for Blobs is a managed, local data protection solution that lets you protect your block blobs from various data loss scenarios like corruptions, blob deletions, and accidental storage account deletion.
+The data is stored locally within the source storage account itself and can be recovered to a selected point in time whenever needed.
+So it provides a simple, secure, and cost-effective means to protect your blobs.

+Operational backup for Blobs integrates with Backup Center, among other Backup management capabilities, to provide a single pane of glass that can help you govern, monitor, operate, and analyze backups at scale.
+[Learn more](https://docs.microsoft.com/en-us/azure/backup/blob-backup-overview)